Chinj17/turtlebot_ENPM808X/README.md

 [![Build Status](https://travis-ci.org/Chinj17/turtlebot_ENPM808X.svg?branch=Week12_HW)](https://travis-ci.org/Chinj17/turtlebot_ENPM808X)

 # Overview
-This program is an example of a basic implementation of walker example algorithm much like the Roomba robot.
+This project is a basic implementation of walker algorithm much like the one used in Roomba robot.
 The robot being used is a turtlebot.
 The turtlebot moves forward till it detects an obstacle in a predefined range.
 When it detects an obstacle, it rotates itself till the obstacle is out of range.
 There is an added functionality of recording a bag file which records every topic except the /camera/* topic.
 This bag file can be found in the results section.

 # Software
 This program is running on a device running Ubuntu 16.04 and ROS Kinetic.